phetsims/phet-info/doc/tier-1-description-quickstart-guide.md

 - Accessible names for interactive components.
 - Accessible help text for interactive components.
 - Accessible paragraphs for non-interactive UI elements.
-- Accessible responses (alerts) for important events or changes in the simulation.
+- Accessible responses (alerts) for important events or changes in the simulation, or for voicing values that are not otherwise available.

 ## package.json